microsoft/ParrotServe/README.md

 ## 3. Reproduce the Results

-This artifact aims to reproduce the main results presented in our paper, from `Figure 11` to `Figure 18`, to demonstrate the claims in our paper that Parrot can efficiently optimize LLM-based applications serving by adopting Semantic Variable to uncover correlations between different LLM requests.
+This artifact will validate the evaluation results in the paper draft (`Figure11` - `Figure18`), including Parrot and baseline's performance on Data Analytics on Long Documents, Serving Popular LLM Applications, Multi-agent Applications, and Scheduling of Mixed Workloads, to demonstrate the claims in our paper that Parrot can efficiently optimize LLM-based applications serving by adopting Semantic Variable to uncover correlations between different LLM requests.

 ### 3.1.
 Artifact Overview